Flagstaff War: Hōne Heke moves against Kororāreka

 Hōne Heke and Te Ruki Kawiti worked out the plan to draw the colonial forces into battle, with the opening provocations focusing on the flagstaff on Maiki Hill at the north end of Kororāreka (Russell).

 In July 1844, Kotiro, a former slave of Heke, openly insulted the Ngāpuhi chief.
 Kotiro had been captured from a southern tribe 15 years earlier, and was now living with her English husband, the town butcher, in Kororāreka.
 There are differing stories as to the specific insult or the circumstances in which it was delivered.
 Cowan (1922) says that while bathing with other women, a heated argument about Heke took place and Kotiro dismissed him as an upoko poaka or a pig's head; and that upon hearing of this insult Heke used it as a reason to begin his attack on the town.
-Carleton (1874) claimed that Heke used the presence of Kotiro, and her status, as pretext for a taua – a raid upon Kororāreka.
+Hugh Carleton (1874) claimed that Heke used the presence of Kotiro, and her status, as pretext for a taua – a raid upon Kororāreka.

 It happened that a slave girl belonging to Heke, Kotiro by name, was living at Kororāreka with a butcher named Lord.
 Heke, having a colourable right to recover his slave.
 A karere [messenger] was sent ahead, to announce the intention; the message was delivered to the woman in the butcher's shop, where several fat hogs were hanging up.
 Kotiro answering contemptuously of their power to take her away, pointing to one of the hogs, said, ina a Heke [that is Heke].
 In any event Heke used the insult as a reason to enter the town, to demand payment from Lord as compensation for the insult.
 Satisfaction was refused: for several days Heke and his warriors remained in the town persisting in the demand, but, in reality, feeling their way, trying the temper of the Pākehā.

 The Auckland Chronicle reported the incident as such:

-[Heke and his warriors] brandished their tomahawks in the faces of the white people, indecently treated some white females, and exposed their persons; they took every thing out of [Lord's, the husband of Kotiro] house.
+Being disappointed in their expected booty, they [Heke and his warriors] became outrageous, brandished their tomahawks in the faces of the white people, indecently treated some white females, and exposed their persons; they took every thing out of the house [of Lord (husband of Kotiro)] and...